gorioli/WebpackReactBootstrapES6/README.md

 ## Detailed Commands Explanation:
+All all command line scripts are definded in package.json.
+I recommend to look at them because it would be easier to understand what are they doing.
+For example, the script:

+        "build_all": "npm run build && npm run build_dialogs",
+runs another 2 scripts:

+        npm run clean && npm run build:dir

 ### Dependencies installation
         npm install
 This will install libraries defined in package.json into the node_modules folder.